Deepak Tiwari, Doug Anderson

 .log, log entries are treated as plain text.

-App Engine Managed VMs can write additional logs from the VM runtimes.
+Apps running in the flexible environment can write additional logs from the VM runtimes.
 Following are some of the logs that are configured by default:

 |Log name||Payload type||Purpose|